MicrosoftDocs/visualstudio-docs/docs/test/customizing-code-coverage-analysis.md

 ms.topic: "article"
 ms.author: gewarren
 manager: ghogen
 ms.workload:
   - "multiple"
 author: gewarren
 ---
-# Customizing Code Coverage Analysis
+# Customize code coverage analysis

-By default, the Visual Studio Code Coverage tool analyzes all solution assemblies (.exe/.dll) that are loaded during unit tests.
+By default, the Visual Studio Code Coverage tool analyzes all solution assemblies that are loaded during unit tests.
 We recommend that you retain this default, because it works well most of the time.
 For more information, see [Using Code Coverage to Determine How Much Code is being Tested](../test/using-code-coverage-to-determine-how-much-code-is-being-tested.md).

 Before customizing the code coverage behavior, consider some alternatives: